asifZaman0362/html-modules/README.md

 # html-modules
-A collection of frequently used features while desugning websites.
+A collection of frequently used features while designing websites.
 Feel free to contribute.